-The fourth of July has become a widely loved holiday among Americans, and what’s not to love?
-One of the most quintessential fourth of July food traditions is a red, white, and blue dessert.
-The three colors seem natural because of the American flag; however, the significance of red, white, and blue started a year before the creation of the flag.
-The official seal of the United States was presented to the Continental Congress, Secretary Charles Thomson explained: red signifies valor, white signifies purity, and blue signifies perseverance.
+The Fourth of July has become a widely-loved holiday among Americans, and what’s not to love?
+One of the most quintessential Fourth of July food traditions is a red, white, and blue dessert.
+The three colors seem to derive from the American flag; however, the significance of red, white, and blue started a year before the flag’s creation.
+Shen the official seal of the United States was presented to the Continental Congress, Secretary Charles Thomson explained “Red signifies valor, white signifies purity, and blue signifies perseverance”.

-Both Ina Garten and Martha Stewart may lay claim to catapulting the berry-striped flag cake, but they were not the first ones to make it.
-Food52 gives a detailed history of the flag cake.
-There was the patriotic “election cake” that existed before the American Revolution, which was a heavily spiced, enriched yeast-risen cake that inns baked to feed farmers who came into town for military training, and after independence, to cast their ballots.
-In the early 1900s, patriotic desserts were petit-fours frosted with light icing and painted blue and red with dyes made from indigo and dried beetle.
+Both Ina Garten and Martha Stewart may lay claim to catapulting the berry-striped flag-cake, but they were not the first ones to make it.
+Food52 gives a detailed history of the flag-cake.
+There was the patriotic “election-cake”, a heavily spiced, enriched yeast-risen cake that inns baked to feed farmers who came into town for military training and, after independence, to cast their ballots, that existed before the American Revolution.
+In the early 1900s, patriotic desserts were petit-fours, frosted with light icing and painted blue and red with dyes made from indigo and dried beetle.
 Even during WWI and WWII, flag cakes were baked to boost spirits.
-Unquestionably, it’s a classic American tradition to celebrate with desserts from cakes and cookies to pies and ice cream.
+Unquestionably, it’s a classic American tradition to celebrate with desserts ranging from cakes and cookies to pies and ice-cream.

 Today, there are hundreds of red, white, and blue cakes to honor the independence of the United States.
-There’s no better way to celebrate the 4th of July than with Monte Mathews, HipSilver’s Food, Wine, and Travel Curator, simple and delectable almond cake with fresh berries.
+There’s no better way to celebrate the 4th of July than with Monte Mathews’s, HipSilver’s Food, Wine, and Travel Curator’s, simple and delectable almond cake with fresh berries.